The Beauty of a Historic Liturgy. The Wisdom of a Living Tradition. And the Foundation of the Holy Scriptures.

 Fr.
 Mark Bleakley graduated from Bob Jones University in 1995 and from Cranmer Theological House in 2004.
 On the Feast of the Holy Cross in 2007, Fr.
 Mark was ordained by the Rt.
 Rev. David Hicks and served a mission in Vicksburg for several years , before accepting the call to be Vicar on February 1, 2012.

 Fr.
 Mark and his wife Michelle have a stained glass studio in Monroe where they design and make windows for churches throughout the country.
 Fr.
-Mark also designs windows for Willet Hauser Studios in WI and teaches stained glass at the Masur Museum of Art.
+Mark also designs windows for Willet Hauser Studios in MN and teaches stained glass at the Masur Museum of Art.